thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

  * `org.thymeleaf.spring3.view.ThymeleafViewResolver`

-These two classes will be in charge of processing Thymeleaf templates as a result of your controllers' executions.
+These two classes will be in charge of processing Thymeleaf templates as a result of the execution of controllers.

-Configuration of the View Resolver is very similar to that of JSP:
+Configuration of the Thymeleaf View Resolver is very similar to that of JSP's:

 ```xml
 <bean class="org.thymeleaf.spring3.view.ThymeleafViewResolver">